Oct 23 2012

 From Financial Literacy to Financial Capability

-This report documents the presentations and discussions of the colloquium, which combined insights from academia and business.
-We examine the concepts of financial literacy and financial capability in further detail and provide actionable options for credit unions.
+This report documents the presentations and discussions of a colloquium which examined the concepts of financial literacy and financial capability and provides actionable steps for credit unions.

 Report Number 284